openrails/openrails/Source/Documentation/Manual/start.rst

 Manual), to run the game you must double-click on the Open Rails icon on the desktop, or on the OpenRails.exe file.

 The OpenRails main window will appear.
-This displays your available MSTS installation profiles.
+If you have an MSTS installation in place, this will be displayed as your available installation profile.

 .. _start-picture:

 .. image:: images/start-activity.png

+If not, then you must download some content and add it as an Installation Profile.

 Installation Profiles
 =====================

+Each profile may be a folder containing one or more routes, or an optional MSTS installation.

-In the simplest case, where you have only a basic MSTS installation (see paragraph :ref:`Does Open Rails need MSTS to run? <intro-MSTSneeded>` for a precise definition of a MSTS installation) OR should already correctly point to that installation.
+In the case where you already have an MSTS installation (see paragraph :ref:`Does Open Rails need MSTS to run? <intro-MSTSneeded>` for a precise definition of a MSTS installation) OR should already correctly point to that installation.
 To check this, you should initially see under ``Installation Profile`` the string ``- Default -``.
 Under ``Route`` you should see the name of one of the MSTS routes in your MSTS installation.

-You can easily add, remove or move other MSTS installations and select among them (e.g. if you have any so-called ``mini-routes`` installed.).
+You can easily add, remove or move other content profiles and select among them (e.g. if you have any so-called ``mini-routes`` installed.).
 Click on the ``Options`` button and select the ``Content`` tab.
 See the :ref:`Content Options <options-Content>` discussed below for more instructions.